 What Did You Like Best About the Atlantis Cruise?

 Total inclusivity on a massive scale was definitely the best part of joining an Atlantis Cruise.
 I’ve done some other gay vacations, but a huge gay cruise like this is pretty unique.

-Other trips for international gay prides, ski weeks and events like Gay Days are great, but the Atlantis Gay Cruise just felt grander.
+Other trips for international gay pride events, ski weeks, and events like Gay Days are great, but the Atlantis Gay Cruise just felt grander.
 Plus, everything was catered to the gay community.

 How Were the Atlantis Gay Cruise Theme Parties?